freeCodeCamp/freeCodeCamp/docs/how-to-work-on-tutorials-that-use-coderoad.md

 - Start the tutorial using the `tutorial.json` file on the new branch

 ### Reviewing PR's to `main`
 If reviewing a PR that only changes `main` with instructional or grammar changes as described above, the changes in `TUTORIAL.md` should match the changes in `tutorial.json`.
 The `tutorial.json` file should not have changes to commit hashes, or step/level id's.
-Startup or level commands, or file watchers likely should not be changed either.
-There is exeptions to those if there's an issue, but they should be treated with more caution.
+Startup or level commands or file watchers likely should not be changed either.
+There are exceptions to those if there's an issue, but they should be treated with more caution.

 ### Working on version branch
 > [!WARNING]